 What is interesting is how we manage to perpetuate the delusion of free choice.
 My impression is that managers often see themselves as having a knack for engaging with employees, as with the smarmy Bill Lumbergh in the iconic film, Office Space (1999).
 The soul-destroying demands made by Gary Cole’s character are covered in a sticky syrup of forced collegiality.
 Lumbergh may believe he has the pulse of the office, but the film knows better.
 As this clip from U-tube shows, he doesn’t have a clue.

-There is real pleasure in participating in communication where every side retains the right to walk away with no penalties.
+By contrast, there’s real pleasure in participating in communication where every side retains the right to walk away with no penalties.
 That fulfills our faith in a democratic values, especially another person’s right to their opinion.
 That’s why democracies are called “open societies.”

 The problem is the indiscriminate mixing of persuasion and compliance-gaining as more or less the same thing .
 For example, journalist Steven Greenhouse misses the point when he notes in a recent Atlantic article that Wal-Mart “persuades” its employees to be anti-union.
 What his otherwise useful reporting actually describes is pure coercion.
 Try and unionize and you are simply out of a job, or your unit is shut down.
 Similarly, courses and texts in “leadership” often trade heavily in the language of equal-to-equal communication, ignoring explicit organizational hierarchies.
 All of this is represented in phrases like “team-building” and “group problem-solving:” the kinds of things we are likely to hear from faux-egalitarians like Lumbergh.